eclipse-jgit/jgit/org.eclipse.jgit.ssh.apache/README.md

 * **IdentityAgent** can be set to choose which SSH agent to use, if there are several running.
   It can also be set to `none` to explicitly switch off using an SSH agent at all.
-* **IdentitiesOnly** if set to `yes` and an SSH agent is used, only keys from the agent that are also listed in an `IdentityFile` property will be considered.
+* **IdentitiesOnly** if set to `yes` and an SSH agent is used, only keys from the agent that are also listed in an `IdentityFile` property and for which the public key is available in a corresponding `*.pub` file will be considered.
 (It'll also switch off trying default key names, such as `~/.ssh/id_rsa` or `~/.ssh/id_ed25519`; only keys listed explicitly will be used.)